khanlab/scattr/docs/getting_started/docker.md

 _Note, these instructions you have Docker installed already on a Windows system.
-Docker can also be run on Linux or MacOS with similar commands, but here, we will assume the default Windows CLI is being used.
+Docker can also be run on Linux or MacOS with similar commands, but here, we will assume the default Windows CLI is being used._

 ## First time setup

 Open your Windows Command Prompt by clicking the `Windows` button and typing `cmd` and pressing the `Enter` on your keyboard.
 This is where you will enter your SCATTR commands.
-Feel free to make a new directory with `mkdir` or move to a directory you would like to work out of with `cd.
+Feel free to make a new directory with `mkdir` or move to a directory you would like to work out of with `cd`.
 For this example, we will work from:

 ```
 cd c:\Users\username\Downloads
 ```

-Pull the container (this will take some time and storage stage, but like an installation, it only needs to be done once and can be then be run on many datasets).
+Pull the container (this will take some time and storage space, but like an installation, it only needs to be done once and can be then be run on many datasets).
 The example below pulls the latest versioned container (replace `latest` with `vX.X.X` for a specific version).